sloomba/sloomba.github.io/README.md

 ## Environment

 ### Plankton and Ocean Health
-*A novel ML model for the classification of 120 plankton to quantify ocean health*
+*An ML model for classification of 120 plankton to quantify ocean health*

 <img vspace="10" hspace="10" align="left" width="150" height="130" src="/images/thumb_plankton.jpg">
 Born out of a Kaggle competition, classifying ocean plankton is an important step to be able to quantify the health of oceans.
 This is essentially a large multi-class problem, with close to 120 classes of plankton to be classified, with highly skewed low-resolution image data.
 We apply a library of image processing techniques which can characterise the shape of one plankton from another: shape descriptors ([circularity constant](https://en.wikipedia.org/wiki/Roundness_(object)), [Hu moments](https://en.wikipedia.org/wiki/Image_moment)), orientation descriptors ([Gabor filters](https://en.wikipedia.org/wiki/Gabor_filter), [HoG vectors](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients)), feature descriptors ([SIFT](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform)), and information descriptors ([Fourier analysis](https://homepages.inf.ed.ac.uk/rbf/HIPR2/fourier.htm)).
 We follow this by a library of machine learning techniques, from support vector machines, to random forests, to neural networks.
 Taking inspiration from the biological domain, we created hierarchically stacked classifiers mimicking the phylogeny tree structure of plankton classes.
 This increased accuracies on test data, from as low as 14% on a standard SVM, to as high as 82% on stacked SVMs.